Philadelphia Bone Fracture Attorney

 - Compound fractures are severe breaks in which the broken bone protrudes through the skin, resulting in an open wound.
 Compound fractures require immediate medical intervention.

 Depending on the age of the victim, which bone is broken, how it broke, and how severe the fracture is, recuperation will vary.
 Serious compound fractures increase the risk of deep infections.
 Minor breaks in younger people will typically heal much faster than with older victims.
 Any bone fracture will require time to heal and may involve continued operations, physical therapy, and rehabilitation for the affected areas.
+If your injury was the result of a vehicle accident, please reach out to our accident attorneys in Philadelphia.

 Dealing with Broken Bones

 Bone fractures are painful injuries, and if they result from the careless actions of another party, the victim should not have to pay for the damages on their own.
-The Philadelphia personal injury lawyers at Ciccarelli Law Offices believes that responsible parties should be held accountable for the damage they cause, and victims should be awarded just compensation for their injuries.
+The Philadelphia injury lawyers at Ciccarelli Law Offices believe that responsible parties should be held accountable for the damage they cause, and victims should be awarded just compensation for their injuries.

-Our team knows how to navigate any type of personal injury case, and we understand the process of recovering from a bone fracture.
-Victims should not be forced to pay the cost of medical expenses, ongoing treatments, physical therapy, or lost wages from missed time at work.
 If you’ve suffered a bone fracture in Philadelphia as the result of someone’s reckless or irresponsible actions, get in touch with the experts at Ciccarelli to start reviewing your case today.
 Bone fractures take time to heal, so let us handle your legal issues so you can focus on healing and getting back to your life.